aportelli/Hadrons-doc/docs/mcontraction.md

 ### Products

-This module produces a correlator called `meson` that is saved to a hdf5 file at a location of your choosing.
+This module produces a correlator called `meson` that is saved to a hdf5 file (or xml if grid is compiled without hdf5) at a location of your choosing.

 -----------